AllenInstitute/AllenSDK/doc_template/resource_manifest.rst

 Split Manifest Files
 --------------------

-manifest files can be split like any description file.
+Manifest files can be split like any description file.
 This allows the specification of a general directory structure in a shared file and specific files in a separate configuration (i.e. stimulus and working directory)